 Hello Friends, I hope you all are fine and doing great in your lives.
 Today I am going to tell you about the essential things you need to know for learning embedded system programming.
 An embedded system relies heavily on its program so it is very important to know the programming basics.
 First, let’s define embedded systems before going into the details of embedded system programming.
 In my last two articles, we have seen What is Embedded Systems ? in which we have learn the basics of Embedded Systems and after that we threw some light on What is Embedded Computer ?
 So, if you guys haven’t read them yet then I would suggest you to must read them first because they will give you the basic idea of Embedded System Programming.

 An embedded system is a system which is designed and developed for performing some specific tasks.
 It has a microprocessor or microcontroller.
 The system is devised to perform special tasks and has its own hardware and software parts.
 Digital Cameras, Phones, automotive systems are some of the examples of embedded systems.
 To perform required functionality, correct program for the system must be created.
 You should also have a look at Real Life Examples of Embedded Systems which will give you a better idea of why Embedded systems is so important.
+Moreover, you should also have a look at these Embedded System Projects.

 Embedded System Programming